lightbulb12294/CSI2P-II-Mini/README.md

 | div    | `rd`     | `rs1`    | `rs2`    | Perform `rs1/rs2` and save the result into `rd`. | 50     |
 | rem    | `rd`     | `rs1`    | `rs2`    | Perform `rs1%rs2` and save the result into `rd`. | 60     |

-- Note that both `rs1` and `rs2` can be a register or a value.
+- Note that both `rs1` and `rs2` can be a register or a **non-negative integer**.
 However, `rd` must be a valid register.
 - All operands should be separated by spaces.
-- **Important: Using the first 8 registers has no penalty.
-However, using other registers would double the instruction cycle.**
+- Using the first 8 registers has no penalty.
+However, using other registers would double the instruction cycle.
   - For example, `add r0 r1 r7` cost 10 cycles, while `add r8 r0 r23` cost 20 cycles.

 ## Identifiers